 Goldfield Mountains: This is the western-most portion of the unit and is located west of the Apache Trail and north of Saguaro Lake and the Salt River.
 It is comprised mostly of rugged, mountainous terrain of volcanic origin.
 There are several small valleys or basins that contain javelina and are not too difficult to hunt.
 Javelina can also be found in the more rugged areas as well, but the terrain can be tough to negotiate in many areas.
-Access into the Goldfields is rather limited.
-Most roads have locked gates that require a permit from the Tonto National Forest.
+Vehicular access into a large portion of the Goldfields is managed by the Tonto National Forest as part of the Bulldog Canyon recreation area.
+Bulldog Canyon has locked gates at the access points which require a permit.
 Permits are free and can be obtained from the Mesa Ranger District.
 Combinations to the gates are provided with the permits.

 Superstition Wilderness: Don't overlook hunting in the Wilderness area.
 It has a well –developed trail system that can take you into the backcountry - far away from roads and vehicles.
 Popular trailheads are located at First Water, Peralta, and Reavis (near Apache Lake).